 Getting older is difficult, in many ways.
-The most obvious difficulty is the effects of aging on the body as well as the mind.
+The most obvious difficulty is the effects of aging on the body and, for some, their mind.
 But aging is also costly, in the financial sense.
 Most Americans are not as prepared as they should be to confront this reality.

 There a few factors that account for this, and it is mainly the fear of aging and dying as well as resistance to talking about this issue with loved ones.
 There is also an aversion to talking about money with financial professionals as well as loved ones.
 However, it is vital that these discussions happen and that people, while healthy, plan for their future medical care.
 In planning for your future medical care, timing is important if not essential.

-Medicare is health insurance that all Americans are entitled to upon reaching retirement age; it is not a “means tested” program-this signifies that income is irrelevant.
+Medicare is health insurance that all Americans are entitled to upon reaching retirement age; it is not a “means tested” program (meaning: your income does not matter).
 Medicaid, other the other hand, is a “means tested” program- and income is very relevant.
-Medicaid is a program for low income individuals as well as children.
+Traditional Medicaid is a program for low income individuals as well as children.

-It is also the program that many Americans use in order to pay for their nursing home care.
-But because it is means tested many of those Americans, without the proper planning, would not qualify for it---and here is where the elder law attorney comes in.
+Medicaid is also the program that a sizable number of older Americans use to pay for their nursing home care or “long term care.”
+But because it is means tested many of those Americans, who could be traditionally categorized as “middle class,” would not qualify for it---and here is where the elder law attorney comes in.

 In sum if you have assets, in the bank, investments or real estate, you will very likely need to plan to protect it.
 Veronica can guide you and your loved ones through the complex, and oftentimes paper intensive process of Medicaid planning.